 PR isn’t what it once was.
 If you create the right content, put it in the right place with the right engagement borne out of an affinity relationship with your audience, then you can achieve far better and richer results.

 Content marketing as a PR tactic is so much more than just releasing the facts and figures about your products.
 Content marketing tells an engaging story about what problems your products solve.
 And how positive this content makes the reader feel is just as important as the promise of what the product will deliver.

-If you think that PR is dead or it just isn’t working for you and perhaps it’s time you tried content marketing, drop us a line at firstname.lastname@example.org and we’d be happy to discuss how to create an effective voice within your customer community.
+If you think that your PR approach just isn’t working for you, then perhaps it’s time you tried content marketing.
+Drop us a line at firstname.lastname@example.org and we’d be happy to discuss how to create an effective voice within your customer community.